zhixin9001/2021-SAA/note/tips.md

     -   Elastic BeanStalk is good for the relatively narrow use case of PaaS applications.
     -   Cloudformation is good for the relatively broad use of defining Infrastructure as Code.
 - AWS CloudTrail can be used to monitor the API calls.
+    - can turn on a trail across all regions

 - 1
     - 26